geerlingguy/raspberry-pi-dramble/README.md

          registry.pidramble.test  10.0.100.62

   2. Configure Docker to work with `registry.pidramble.test` as an [insecure HTTP registry](https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry).

-Eventually, the registry will be secure (see GitHub issue TODO), but for now the Dramble uses an insecure HTTP registry for ease of installation.

 ## Benchmarks - Testing the performance of the Dramble